 - It was first developed in 1987 and is manufactured in Japan by Amino up

 - It modulates your body’s innate immunity, which is your front line of defense working to support a healthy immune function*

 - It has been studied for over 20 years, with research still continuing to this day

 What if I am allergic to mushrooms?

 No worries!
 Most mushroom allergies are often associated with exposure to the spores.
 The spores sit on the top of the mushroom.
 AHCC® comes from the mycelia, which is the root of the mushrooms that do not contain any spores!
 You should not have any allergy issues, however, like with all new supplements, it is very important to discuss it with your primary care provider just in case!

 AHCC® is for everyone regardless of their health status.
 If you are someone that wants a strong immune system, then you can benefit by incorporating AHCC® into your diet.
 Like we mentioned earlier, your immune system is your first life of defense against threats of all kinds.
 Take care of your body and keep your immune proactive by supporting it with AHCC®!*

 When you are looking for an AHCC® product, look for a company that has a good and strong reputation.
-AHCC® is still new so it is important to also make sure that you purchase your supplements from a company like Quality of Life that can back every ingredient through human studies, delivered in dosages consistent with clinical research!
-Your health is important and so are the supplements that you put in your body!
+AHCC® is still new, so it is important to also make sure that you purchase your supplements from a company like Quality of Life that can back every ingredient through human studies and delivered in dosages consistent with clinical research!
+Your health is important, and so are the supplements that you put in your body!